AmmarAbdelateif0-0/C_Sharp/C Sharp/C Sharp.md

 ```

 if i want make data to be read only and can't modify , we use `readonly keyword`.
-`readonly` → make variable read only .
+`readonly` → make variable read only.
 		 → you can reassigned the variable in **constructor** and at definition  only.
 ```cs
 private static readonly int[] daysToMonth365 ={ 0, 31, 28, 31, 30, 31, 30, 31, 31, 30, 31, 30, 31 };